Trail Conditions Update – June 28, 2021

 Due to the ongoing COVID-19 pandemic, hikers with plans on the GDT this summer should pay close attention to provincial and local health restrictions as they evolve and be prepared to make changes to your plans in order to comply with these restrictions.

-- Effective June 15, recreational travel is allowed in British Columbia.
+- Effective June 15, recreational travel is again allowed in British Columbia.

 - Access to some Parks Canada visitor facilities and services may be limited.